scivision/geckodrive/README.rst

   ./gogecko.py x 10
   ./gogecko.py y 8

-where the first argument is direction [x,y] and second number is distance in centimers (positive or negative)
+where the first argument is direction [x,y] and second number is distance in centimeters (positive or negative)

 Other parameters
 ----------------